kgbridges/bpd-bot/README.md

 —Ok, now all the easy stuff is over :)

-### Step 6: Write out dataframe to Postgres (via Python).
+### Step 6: Set-up API to write dataframe to Postgres

-In trying to do this, I first learned that the PyCharm Community edition no longer allows database connection set-ups, so unless you want to pay, you’ll have to find another way.

-There are also seemingly a million methods, and I couldn’t get any of them to work well.